 I think I am in love.
 It seems so hard to believe I once hated dark greens.
 I still am averse to chard, and spinach has a weird texture for me…but kale?
 I just can’t seem to get enough of it when it is prepared well!
 And this sauteed kale recipe is just that sort of recipe!

 Kale chips are amazing, and this recipe?
 Totally different, but equally so.
 My mom and I had picked up some kale salad with caramelized onions at my local natural foods deli.
-We adored it, so it was only natural to try and recreate it…and I did, but even better (in my humble opinion!)
+We adored it, so it was only natural to try and recreate a sauteed kale recipe laced with caramelized onions to mimic this great find.

-Even people who are averse to dark greens will likely enjoy this: so simple, but OH SO GOOD!
+Even people who are averse to dark greens will likely enjoy this sauteed kale: so simple, but OH SO GOOD!
 And as far as nutrients go, you can’t get a more nutrient dense leafy green than kale, so go ahead…INDULGE!